 Popular Career Options

-Graduates are qualified to work for social agencies like child and welfare services, departments of mental health, and in a variety of other settings.
-Caseworkers may find positions within the correctional system, but may be required to have a bachelor's in criminal justice as well.
+Graduates of certificate programs are qualified to work for social agencies like child and welfare services, departments of mental health, and in a variety of other settings.
+Caseworkers may find positions within the correctional system, but applicants for these jobs may be required to have a bachelor's in criminal justice as well.
 Potential job titles are:

 - Mental health worker